OctopusDeploy/docs/docs/api-and-integration/server-extensibility/authoring-an-octopus-deploy-server-extension.md

 Things to note here are:

-- the configuration object is a POCO stored as serialized JSON in the database, so properties that are enums (as above) or POCOs themselves are supported.
+- The configuration object is a POCO stored as serialized JSON in the database, so properties that are enums (as above) or POCOs themselves are supported.
-- the configuration object itself must implement IId, to provide the Id for the JSON data.
+- The configuration object itself must implement IId, to provide the Id for the JSON data.
 This is typically a constant unique to your extension.
-- the mapping class must be registered as an **IConfigurationDocumentMapper** in Autofac when the extension is loaded.
+- The mapping class must be registered as an **IConfigurationDocumentMapper** in Autofac when the extension is loaded.

 #### Configuration Stores and the Configure Command {#AuthoringanOctopusDeployserverextension-ConfigurationStoresandtheConfigureCommand}